 - attention to detail

-This guide will help you decide if accounting is a good fit for you and your career.
+Keep reading and we’ll help you decide if it’s a good fit for you and your career to major in accounting!

 Should I Major in Accounting and Become an Accountant?

-Becoming accounting has a ton of advantages.
-Accountants and CPAs in particular enjoy higher wages, diverse job opportunities, and low career volatility.
+Majoring in a financial accounting program has a ton of advantages.
+Certified Public Accountants (CPAs) in particular enjoy higher wages, diverse job opportunities, and low career volatility.

-The accounting industry is notoriously stable and almost always growing year over year.
-The national Bureau of labor and statistics estimates that the accounting industry will grow more than 10% in the coming years.
+Essentially, the accounting industry is notoriously stable and almost always growing year over year.
+In fact, the National Bureau of Labor and Statistics estimates that the accounting industry will grow more than 10%.
 Needless to say, accountants generally don’t have a hard time finding work or employment.